 Cross Country Skiing

-The main trail head is located across from the Landing Trail Intermediate School, accessible from 56th Street.
+The main trailhead is located across from the Landing Trail Intermediate School, accessible from 56th Street.
 Other access points are from the school grounds and at Athabasca University.